 Linda Phyllis Austern is a specialist in Western European, and especially English, music of the sixteenth, seventeenth, and early eighteenth centuries.
 Her expertise includes the intersections between music and the visual arts, gender and sexuality, natural philosophy, and the Shakespearean theater.

-She is the author of Music in English Children's Drama of the Later Renaissance (1994).
+She is the author of Music in English Children's Drama of the Later Renaissance (1994) and Both From the Ears and Mind: Thinking About Music in Early Modern England (2020).
 She has edited Music, Sensation, and Sensuality (2002), and co-edited Beyond Boundaries: Re-Thinking Music Circulation in Early Modern England (2017); Psalms in the Early Modern World (2011); and Music of the Sirens (with Inna Naroditskaya 2006).